relaxdiego/relaxdiego.github.com/_posts/2018-08-16-keeping-continuous-integration-continuous.md

 queued for the API tests stage at all.
 This then signals the team to fix the problem.

-Now there might be the case where builds W, X, Y, and Z are queued and when the API stage is ready, Z is popped and the other three cancelled.
+Now there might be a case where builds W, X, Y, and Z are queued and when the API stage is ready, Z is popped and the other three cancelled.
 Let's pretend that in this scenario, build Z failed the API tests.
 In such a case, how do we determine if the breaking change was introduced in build W, X, Y, or Z?
 If we want to get fancy with it, we could introduce some binary search procedure to determine where the build started breaking.
-That may work for certain teams but it may be too much trouble than its worth for some.
+That may work for certain teams but it may be too much trouble than it's worth for some.
 One solution is to just look at the damn error and fix it in the next build!

 One thing that hasn't been discussed yet is the concern of introducing breaking